 A conflict resolution method that focuses primarily on standards or established rules is called a “rights-based” procedure.
 A method that focuses primarily on standards or established rules is called a “rights-based” procedure.
 This approach focuses on the legal rights of the parties and attempts to achieve a resolution that meets the relevant legal criteria of the dispute in a manner that is consistent with what would be achieved in a court setting.
 This will often lead to a process whereby a third party would encourage the parties to evaluate or even offer an evaluation of the legal merits of the dispute.

 When people in conflict choose to rely on standards or “rights,” they commonly do so because it may seem either sensible and/or more persuasive to them take as a benchmark which has some legitimacy outside of their own dispute.
 Some of these “rights” go beyond common practice and are formalized in law, policies, or contracts.
 Other rights are closer to what we might consider “norms,” socially accepted standards of behavior within a particular culture for such concepts as “reciprocity,” “precedent,” “ethics” and “fairness.”

-The right based procedures involve a third party are adjudication.
+The right-based procedures involve a third party adjudication.
 A third party (judge) has the power to adjudicate and hand down a binding decision and mediation is a third party manages the agreement-seeking process and may provide general information about applicable standards, but does not have the power to decide on the content of the agreement.